Code-Institute-Submissions/badminton-scorer/README.md

 The site is hosted on [GitHub Pages](https://jon2-vera-cruz.github.io/badminton-scorer/).

-Deploying using gitPod is simple.
+Deploying on github/gitPod is simple with fewer steps to follow.

+1. On the github page, under the repository you are working with, go to the Settings menu.
+2. Under the GitHub pages section, select the branch where you want to publish your page.
+3. Under the same section, select the folder where you want to publish your page.
+4. Once done, click the Save button.
+The github page will refresh/reload and it will reflect the URL where your pages is published.

-1. Save all your changes.
+1. On the gitpod page, once you're satisfied with all your changes, save your work.
 2. On the window terminal, type in the following and press Enter after each line.
     * git add .
     * git commit - m "Place your change description here."
     * git push
-3. Sometimes, it will take a few minutes before your changes will be reflected.
+3. Sometimes, it will take a few minutes before your changes will be reflected on the published URL provided on github.

 [Back to Contents](#contents)